-We are reducing CO2 of our work, for example through initiatives to improve energy efficiency and at zero process gas flaring and we are developing project for forest conservation.
+We are reducing CO2 of our activities, also through initiatives aiming at energy efficiency and at zero process gas flaring and we are developing project for forest conservation.

-We have faith in the strength and resilience of our low-carbon portfolio, in which gas will play an increasingly important role in the long term.
+We have faith in the resilience of our low carbon portfolio, in which gas will play an increasingly important role in the long term.

-As well as promoting decarbonization and developing renewables, Eni has combined its traditional operations with investment in innovative, environmentally friendly technology
+As well as promoting our commitment in renewables, Eni has combined its traditional with green fuel production, an investment in an environmental friendly technological innovation.

 Eni is developing innovative alternatives to fossil fuels both in Italy and the countries in which we operate.
 It promotes research into green businesses and the continual reduction of investment and production costs.